Electrical and Computer Engineering

 The Electrical and Computer Engineering program at Youngstown State University offers students a high standard of engineering education.
 In fulfillment of its mission, as well as the missions of the College of Science, Technology, Engineering, and Mathematics, and the University, the following Program Educational Objectives are established for the Electrical Engineering Program.

-Within a few years of graduation, our graduates should be able to:
+Within a few years of graduation, our graduates should:

-• Competently design, analyze, test, and implement systems and devices in the field of electrical engineering within the constraints set by the client and by society, and disseminate the results.
+• Competently design, analyze, test, and implement systems, devices, and processes in the field of electrical engineering within the constraints set by the client and by society, and disseminate the results.
+(SO--1,2,3,6)

-• Practice engineering ethically and responsibly, both individually and within diverse teams, while holding paramount the impact of engineering decisions on society and ecology.
+• Commit to practicing engineering ethically and responsibly, both individually and within diverse teams, while holding paramount the impact of engineering decisions on society and ecology.
+(SO--1,2,4,5)

-• Commit to a career long dedication to growth through continued learning in their engineering profession and/or pursuit of post graduate education, and to demonstrate leadership and influence within their employer’s organization.
+• Pursue career-long growth through continued learning in their engineering profession and/or pursuit of post graduate education, and to demonstrate leadership and influence within their profession.
+(SO--3,5,7)

 Student Outcomes